MonkmanMH/DataScienceResources_draft/TidyData.md

 ## The tidyverse

 All too often, data are messy.
+There are rows with no contents, colour-coded cells, and inconsistent values.

+One important way that data can be cleaned is to ensure that the structure is tidy.
+What do we mean by tidy data?

 > There are three interrelated rules which make a dataset tidy:
 > * Each variable must have its own column.